saleguas/context_menu/README.md

 I strongly recommend checking out the [examples folder](examples) for more complicated examples and usage.

+* * *
-# Types
+## Activation Types

-There are different locations where a context menu can fire (if you right click on a folder you'll get different options then if you right click on a file).
+There are different locations where a context menu can fire.
+For example, if you right click on a folder you'll get different options than if you right click on a file.
 The `type` variable controls this behavior in the library, and you can reference this table to determine the `type`:

 | Name                 | Location                                                           | Action                                   |
 | -------------------- | ------------------------------------------------------------------ | ---------------------------------------- |